-They should.
-I always work hard to gain it.
-To be honest, if history has proved anything, my character is dependable to a fault.
-Sometimes it’s tiresome to be this way.
-Occasionally, I need to take a vacation from myself and go out into the night, too.
-I do it because I also have a primal need of my own.
-Mine is driven to take us into the night to reinstall fear in those who trust me without question.
+To be honest, if history has proved anything, my daytime character is dependable to a fault.
+Sometimes it’s tiresome to be this good all the time.
+Occasionally, I need a break from myself.
+I have to go out into the night, not because I adore the darkness, but because I’m drawn to those it attracts.
+I have a primal need of my own.
+Mine feeds off the fear I see in those who trust too much.

-There are plenty of foolish nyctophiles from which to choose.
-One of them won’t make it through the night tonight.
-Tomorrow, other nyctophiles will begin question their trust.
-A few of them will stop being nyctophiles altogether.
-Fortunately, not every nyctophile will be frightened away.
-Some will remain fixated on the night, because that’s who they are.
+There are plenty of foolish nyctophiles out there.
+One won’t make it through the night tonight.
+Fortunately, not every nyctophile will be frightened because of what happens to one nameless nyctophile.
+Some will ignore it and remain fixated on the nighttime no matter what’s reported in the news tomorrow morning.